Advent of Code 2015 - Day 18 - Like a GIF For Your Yard

 };

-Upon reflection I did find this solution to be rather slow.
-I opted for readability and clear problem solving over an optimised answer response.
-In the future I hope to explore this problem further and improve on its performance characteristics.
+Upon reflection, I found this solution to be rather slow.
+I opted for readability and clear problem-solving over an optimised answer response.
+In the future, I hope to explore this problem further and improve its performance characteristics.